Enabling Micro-payments on IoT Devices using Bitcoin Lightning Network: System Model and Protocol

-\item \textbf{Sending Payment Initiation}: For sending a payment, IoT device sends a \textit{SendPayment} message (\#1 in Fig. \ref{fig:sendpayment}) to the LN gateway.
-This message has the following fields: \textit{Type: SendPayment, Payment Amount, Destination Address}.
-Here we assume that Destination Address is hardcoded on the IoT device and can be updated when desired.

-\item \textbf{Payment Processing at the LN Gateway}: Upon receiving the message, the LN gateway adds an HTLC output to the commitment transaction.
+We incorporate the IoT device in the process for signature aggregation.
+In addition, the gateway needs to charge the IoT a \textit{service fee} for its services.
+To start the payment sending, IoT device sends a payment sending request to the LN gateway.
+Upon receiving the request, the LN gateway adds an HTLC output to its commitment transaction.
 When preparing the HTLC, the LN gateway \textit{deducts a certain amount of fee} from the real payment amount IoT device wants to send to the destination.
 Therefore, the remaining Bitcoin is sent with the HTLC.
-The gateway then follows BOLT \#2 by sending an \textit{update\_add\_htlc} message (\#3 in Fig. \ref{fig:sendpayment}) to the bridge LN node.
-At this point, we propose that the new commitment transaction created at the LN gateway needs to be also signed by IoT device and thus enforce the gateway to make a request to IoT device by sending a \textit{RequestSignTx} message (\#4.2 in Fig. \ref{fig:sendpayment}). \textit{RequestSignTx} message has the following fields: \textit{Type: RequestSignTx, Commitment Transaction}.
+The new commitment transaction created at the LN gateway needs to be also signed by IoT device and thus we enforce the gateway to make a request to IoT device.
+Upon receiving this request, IoT device signs the commitment transaction and sends it back to the LN gateway.
+Next, the LN gateway and bridge LN node cross signs their new commitment transactions and revoke the old state.
+This finalizes the payment sending and IoT is notified of the successful payment.